All exact Borel subalgebras and all directed bocses are normal: New results

-We conclude this note with a simplification of the original statement of Theorem 3.13 in \cite{doi:10.1112/blms.12331}. \begin{thm}[{\cite[Theorem 3.13]{doi:10.1112/blms.12331}}] Let $K$ be an algebraically closed field.
+As a consequence of Theorem \ref{thm:main}, Corollary \ref{cor:main} and also Lemma \ref{lem:maini}, we obtain a rephrasing of Theorem 3.13 in \cite{doi:10.1112/blms.12331}. \begin{thm}[{\cite[Theorem 3.13]{doi:10.1112/blms.12331}}] Let $K$ be an algebraically closed field.
 There is a one-to-one correspondence between directed bocses and quasihereditary algebras with a homological exact Borel subalgebra.
 This assignment restricts to a bijection between regular directed bocses and quasihereditary algebras with a regular exact Borel subalgebra. \end{thm}